-Shawn Galloway, president and chief operating officer of ProAct Safety, offers five common problems organizations need to overcome to improve both their safety planning and their execution.
+Safety Culture 2018 keynote Shawn Galloway offers five common problems organizations need to overcome to improve both their safety planning and execution.

-- Using mostly buzzwords.
+- 1. Mostly buzzwords.
 In many companies, there are phrases like "zero injuries," "employee engagement," "world-class safety performance," and "top tier" that appear to be empty, without meaning, and without a clear plan or road map to get there. - 2.
 Having a programmatic approach.
 Rather than thinking through needs, process, and measurement, many organizations jump right into solutions, programs, and training.
-This results in safety efforts' often being awkward fits for both the company and other business activities.
+This results in safety efforts often being awkward fits for both the company and other business activities.

 - 3. Ignoring culture.
 Efforts primarily focus on incident prevention without considering the gap between the desired and current culture.
 We know culture is why compliance and excellence efforts succeed or fail.
 Culture is the ultimate sustainability mechanism of a corporation. - 4.
 Focusing primarily on failing less.
-Even if initiatives are well designed to achieve the desired improvement, they are not always carried out effectively and often lack process metrics to measure the effectiveness of the effort. - 5.
-Competing with the business strategy rather than ensuring fit and value-add.
+Even if initiatives are well designed to achieve the desired improvement, they are not always carried out effectively and often lack process metrics to measure the effectiveness of the effort.

+5. Competing with the business strategy rather than ensuring fit and value-add.
 Safety will never become a core value within a company culture until the safety strategy is aligned with and supports the business strategy rather than hindering or constricting it.